Richard Pennant, 1st Baron Penrhyn: Political career

 Pennant entered the House of Commons as an MP representing Petersfield at the 1761 general election alongside William Jolliffe under an arrangement with William Beckford.
 He intended to represent Liverpool in the House of Commons at the next election, but when a vacancy arose in 1767, he was returned unopposed at a by-election on 4 December 1767.
 He successfully contested Liverpool in 1768, and again in 1774.
 In the 1780 general election, he was defeated at Liverpool.
 On the recommendation of Charles James Fox, he was granted an Irish peerage from King George III and created 1st Baron Penrhyn of Penrhyn in the county of Lough, Ireland in 1783.
 Holding an Irish peerage did not disqualify him from standing for elections to the House of Commons as, both before and after the Acts of Union, Irish peerages were used to create peers who could not sit in the House of Lords but who could do so in the House of Commons.

 In the 1784 general election, Penrhyn again contested Liverpool and was returned as MP to Parliament.
 In the ensuing parliament he is said to have made over thirty speeches relating to the West Indies and trade in Liverpool.
 There was a debate on the slave trade in May 1788, and it was reported that the only two MP's who spoke in favor of the trade were Penrhyn and Bamber Gascoyne.
-He stood again for Liverpool at the 1790 general election and was ahead in the poll, but withdrew in favour of Sir Banastre Tarleton, who was also a staunch proslavery advocate.
+He stood again for Liverpool at the 1790 general election and was ahead in the poll, but withdrew in favour of Sir Banastre Tarleton.